California LGBTQ Health & Human Services Network Communications Intern*

 - Opportunity to learn and practice disability justice through digital accessibility trainings

-- Expand understanding of issues and laws affecting the LGBTQ+ community
+- Learning about the issues and laws affecting the LGBTQ+ community

 Compensations and Benefits:

 Health Access Interns are paid $17.00 per hour.
 Health Access reimburses for travel-related costs when necessary.
-The Network Communications intern is expected to complete is a minimum of 15-20 hours per week for 10 weeks.
+The Network Communications intern is expected to complete a minimum of 15-20 hours per week for 52 weeks (about 12 months).
 College credit may also be granted when it is arranged and approved by the course professor.

 About the California LGBTQ Health and Human Services Network: